Fraud Blocker

 Despite being a nice break away, from hectic city and business life.
 A couple of days in a beautiful historic building in the middle of a green valley with a fresh river & roaming sheep with their new baby lambs seemed to sooth the soul.

-West Dean was an eye opening experience.
+West Dean was an eye opening experience to learn Masonry Cleaning.

 Starting with an evening lecture on the first day (very different)